Great car insurance con: Premiums soar to record high as prices hiked 50% in a year

 Those aged 25 to 39 and 65 and over have been hit with the highest level of car insurance inflation, with average rises of 52 per cent and 50 per cent respectively.

-The under-25s, who traditionally suffer the most expensive premiums, have seen the lowest level of increases, at 38 per cent.
-This could be due to the availability of telematics policies – which log drivers’ speed and braking distance to assess their crash risk, which has kept a lid on prices for young drivers.
+The under-25s, who traditionally suffer the most expensive premiums, have seen the lowest level of increase, at 38 per cent.
+This could be due to the availability of telematics policies, which log drivers’ speed and braking distance to assess their crash risk, and have kept a lid on prices for young drivers.

-Motorists can also see costs rise because of where they live.
+Motorists can also experience price rises because of where they live.
 London and Scotland have seen the biggest increases, with quotes for new policies rising by 53 per cent.
-The Northeast had the smallest average increase of 43 per cent, followed by the Northwest at 45 per cent.
+The North East had the smallest average increase of 43 per cent, followed by the North West at 45 per cent.

-These figures are based on quotes for new customers across the four price comparison websites.
+These figures are based on quotes for new customers across the four price-comparison websites.

-However, an analysis of the first five quotes returned on a comparison site, which consumers typically pick from, the data shows a slightly different story.
-This reveals that 25–39-year-olds face the highest car insurance inflation (47 per cent) followed by 17–24-year-olds and the 65-plus group (both 46 per cent).
+However, an analysis of the first five quotes returned on a comparison site, which consumers typically pick from, shows a slightly different story.
+This reveals that 25- to 39-year-olds face the highest car insurance inflation (47 per cent) followed by 17- to 24-year-olds and the 65-plus group (both 46 per cent).

-The hike in premiums for older customers could be due to the rising number of drivers aged 80 and over, which has soared 18 per cent over the past two years to reach 1.7 million, according to the DVLA.
-Elderly drivers may be seen as higher risk, pushing up the average costs for the 65-plus category.
+The hike in premiums for older customers could be due to the rising number of drivers aged 80 and over, which has soared by 18 per cent over the past two years to reach 1.7 million, according to the DVLA.
+Elderly drivers may be seen as higher risk, pushing up the average price for the 65-plus category.

 Join our commenting forum